 It’s offensive, it’s a problem – it’s doggie breath.

-According to experts, dental hygiene is the number one problem in pets.
+February is National Pet Dental Health month and experts say dental hygiene is the number one problem in pets.

 "It’s the most important thing a person can do for their pet apart from annual vaccines," said Dr. Candace Fisher, a veterinarian at Angel Animal Hospital.

 Fisher said you should brush your pet’s teeth at least three times a week but daily brushing is preferred.
 She explained that professionals assess tooth decay in a range from one to five, with five being the worst case scenario.

 "About 80 percent of pets have grade two tartar by the age of 2," said Fisher.
 "You have to start brushing their teeth while they are youngsters."